vigor-nf/vigor-nf.github.io/index.md

 <div class="col-md-4">

 {: .text-justify}
+This chart reports maximul throughput achievable with an NF before it starts dropping more than 0.1% of traffic, using the minimal size 64-byte packets.

 Vigor NFs have competitive throughput with the non-batching baselines.
 The batching benefit shows here as about 2x better throughput on some NFs.